-Ideas to develop a whole school commitment to, and enthusiasm for, improving numeracy.
+Shares a wealth of practical resources and ideas to help teachers develop a whole-school commitment to, and enthusiasm for, improving numeracy.